 At a 3/4/24 work session, Council members expressed a concern about the potential aggregate impact of the 40-ft height allowance for multi-family and this 10 percent ministerial adjustment.
-The chance that a multi-family housing developer would seek up to a 10% adjustment to the 40-foot height limit to get an additional fourth floor is slim, but possible, and I have added language (highlighted) to preclude it through a ministerial act if that is a concern.
+The chance that a multi-family housing developer would seek up to a 10% adjustment to the 40-foot height limit to get an additional fourth floor is slim, but possible.
 It is a cost factor, as four floor apartments trigger the need for a Secondary access (OSSC Table 504.3) and the fire sprinkler system has to be upgraded, which is costly (OSSC Table 1006.34(1)).
+That said, , the highlighted language has been added to preclude approval of a second height adjustment as a ministerial act.